All product names, logos, and brands used in this post are property of their respective owners.

 This approach assumes you want reminders at a specific interval before events begin (i.e. 15 minutes for the purpose of this post).
 It does not respect the reminder timing specified in the events themselves.
 That is, if an event has a reminder set for 30 minutes before it starts, the SMS notification would still occur 15 minutes before.

-In any case, I hope this post benefits someone who is not using one of the “mainstream” mobile phone carriers but would still like to receive SMS reminders for upcoming meetings in Outlook.
+In any case, I hope this post benefits someone who is not using one of the “mainstream” mobile phone carriers or someone who lost this functionality after September 30, 2020 (MC178212).
+If you end up improving on my logic, please share in the comments.